Rotating disk electrode: Differences in behavior from stationary electrodes

-Potential sweep reversals as used in cyclic voltammetry are different for a RDE system, since the products of the potential sweep are continually swept away from the electrode.
+Potential sweep reversals as used in cyclic voltammetry are different for an RDE system, since the products of the potential sweep are continually swept away from the electrode.
 A reversal would produce a similar i-E curve, which would closely match the forward scan, except for capacitive charging current.
-A RDE cannot be used to observe the behavior of the electrode reaction products, since they are continually swept away from the electrode.
+An RDE cannot be used to observe the behavior of the electrode reaction products, since they are continually swept away from the electrode.
 However, the rotating ring-disk electrode is well suited to investigate this further reactivity.
-The peak current in a cyclic voltammogram for a RDE is a plateau like region, governed by the Levich equation.
+The peak current in a cyclic voltammogram for an RDE is a plateau like region, governed by the Levich equation.
 The limiting current is typically much higher than the peak current of a stationary electrode, being that the mass transport of reactants is actively stimulated by the rotating disk, and not just governed by diffusion, as is the case for a stationary electrode.
 Any rotating disk electrode can, of course, also be used as a stationary electrode by using it with the rotator turned off.